Homemade Apple Turnovers (With Puff Pastry)

-Learn how to make Homemade Apple Turnovers with puff pastry and apple pie filling from scratch.
-Recipe makes 4 apple pie turnovers.
+Learn how to make homemade Apple Turnovers with puff pastry and apple pie filling to enjoy as a flaky fall treat.
+Recipe makes 4 apple pie turnovers but can easily be doubled.

 Dear Pie Crust,